Fake: Task Force has not recommended extension of lockdown

 There is no truth in this news.
 This is a fake claim and the Task Force has made no such recommendation to the government.

-Prime Minister Narendra Modi, while announcing the extension of the lockdown last week said that it would reman in force until May 3.
+Prime Minister Narendra Modi, while announcing the extension of the lockdown last week said that it would remain in force until May 3.
 He also said that from April 20, some relaxations would be given.

 Earlier, Union Minister, Prakash Javdekar while briefing the media after the Cabinet meeting said that there was no call as yet taken on when flight services would be resumed.